open-contracting/standard/standard/docs/en/03_schema/01_reference.md

 #### Identifier

 The identifier block provides a way to [identify the legal entities](../../key_concepts/identifiers/#organizations) involved in a contracting process.
+If a Contracting Process represents a contract arranged by the department or branch of a larger organization, the legal entity (usually the registered organization) should be described in the [identifier](#identifier) section, with details of the branch or department given in the name, [address](#address) and [contact point](#contactpoint) as relevant.

 <div class="include-csv" data-src="standard/docs/field_definitions/release-identifier.csv" data-table-class="table table-striped schema-table"></div>

 #### Address
 <div class="include-csv" data-src="standard/docs/field_definitions/release-address.csv" data-table-class="table table-striped schema-table"></div>

-#### Contact Point
+#### ContactPoint

 <div class="include-csv" data-src="standard/docs/field_definitions/release-contact-point.csv" data-table-class="table table-striped schema-table"></div>